-I am a Research Engineer at the Honda Research Institute (HRI) USA, where I work on 3D Scene Understanding and Multi-agent interaction modeling related topics for Autonomous Driving Car.
-I also work on the multi sensor synchronization, calibration and fusion.
+I am a Senior Machine Learning Engineer at Apple.
+Prior to joining apple, I was a Research Engineer at the Honda Research Institute (HRI) USA, where I mainly worked on 3D Scene Understanding and Multi-agent interaction modeling related topics for Autonomous Driving Car.
+I also worked on the indoor mobile robot and manipulation.

 I'm interested in robotics, computer vision and machine learning.
 Much of my research is about understanding the surrounding environment of the robot/self-driving car from multi-sensors (lidar, camera, gps/imu).

 Propose LOKI (LOng term and Key Intentions), a novel large-scale dataset that is designed to tackle joint trajectory andintention prediction for heterogeneous traffic agents (pedestrians and vehicles) in an autonomous driving setting.

 The H3D Dataset for Full-Surround 3D Multi-Object Detection and Tracking in Crowded Urban Scenes

 Abhishek Patil, Srikanth Malla, Haiming Gang, Yi-Ting Chen